+Parents have been concerned about screen time for several years.
+Social media has become hugely popular among teens and young adults.
+Does it hold dangers for younger people?
 Is there a link between screen use and behavioral problems in children?
 This questions has been hotly debated among experts and causes parents quite a bit of anxiety.
 If there is an association, which behavior is causative?
-New research illuminates some of these matters.
+Research now illuminates some of these matters.

 Extra Screen Time Is Linked to Emotional Problems: